-Could it really be possible that almost everything you are doing to promote your website is a waste of time?
+Could it really be possible that almost everything you are doing to promote and monetize your website is a waste of time?

 We’re not just talking about questionable hacks you picked up on some weird forum.
 We’re talking about proven techniques recommended by industry leaders in authority publications.

 Over the last five years, I’ve mentored over 2,000 bloggers.
 I’ve examined their promotional activities.
 I’ve seen their traffic stats.

 And the vast majority of what you’re being told to do simply does not work.